 Grind the oatmeal in a coffee grinder or food processor until it’s the consistency of flour.
 Pour into a large bowl and mix in baking soda.
 Add warm water and stir until incorporated.
 Wet your dog with warm water and then lather him up with your homemade shampoo.
 Work into his coat and allow it to sit for a few minutes, if he’ll let you.
 Then rinse thoroughly and dry.

 You can even use homemade dog shampoo to fight fleas.
 The trick is to add lavender essential oil, which is thought to be a natural antiparasitic and antibacterial.
 Some DIY’ers combine several oils, including peppermint, eucalyptus, rosemary, and lavender, but if you have to choose just one, lavender will do.

-It’s important to note that not all essential oils are acceptable.
-Some dogs have severe toxicity and immune-mediated reactions after exposure to some essential oils (potpourri being the worst).
-Never apply 100 percent essential oils from aromatherapy products on your pet, especially on broken skin.
+It’s important to note that not all essential oils are safe for dogs or other pets.
+Some dogs have severe toxicity and immune-mediated reactions after exposure to some essential oils.
+Never apply 100 percent essential oils from aromatherapy products on your pet.
 Also, make sure your dog doesn’t ingest essential oils.
 If you have questions, always contact your veterinarian.